iov-one/weave/README.md

 ```

 ## Contributions

-When opening a PR with a minor fix that does not need a CHANGELOG.md entry
+When opening a pull request with a change that does not require a CHANGELOG
-make sure to add `#trivial` to the title/description of said PR.
+entry, include `!nochangelog` in the description.
+This will inform our build
+system to not fail the build due to a missing CHANGELOG update.
+This
-That's only needed if you are changing any of the `*.go` files in the repo.
+instruction is needed only if you are changing any of the Go source files.

 ## History